SEPTEMBER 2023

 Technology

-Students are responsible for ensuring that they have reliable technology
+– Your internet connection must be reliable and students are responsible for ensuring that they have reliable technology

 - Your webcam and microphone must be in good working order so that your audio and video can come through clearly for your classmates and the instructor.